-It is because of the transitive property of inheritance that we can be sure that all classes include the method ToString() and all other methods of Object regardless of which class they inherit.
+It is because of the transitive property of inheritance that we can be sure that all classes include the method ToString(),-as all other methods of Object, regardless from which class they inherit.

 Inheritance Hierarchy

-If we try to describe all big cats, then, sooner or later, we will end up with a relatively large group of classes, which inherit one another.
+If we try to describe all big cats, then, sooner or later, we will end up with a relatively large group of classes, which inherit one from the other.
 All these classes, combined with the base classes, form a hierarchy of big cat classes.
 The easiest way to describe such hierarchies is by using class diagrams.
 Let’s take a look at what a "class-diagram" is.

 Class Diagrams

-A Class Diagram is one of several types of diagrams defined in UML.
-UML (Unified Modeling Language) is a notation for visualizing different processes and objects related to software development.
+A Class Diagram is one of several types of diagrams defined in UML (Unified Modeling Language).
+UML is a notation for visualizing different processes and objects related to software development.
 We will talk about this further in the section on UML notation.
-Now let’s discuss class diagrams, because they are used to describe visually class hierarchies, inheritance and the structure of the classes themselves.
+For now, let’s discuss class diagrams, because they are used to visually describe class hierarchies, inheritance and the structure of the classes themselves.

-What is UML Class Diagram?
+What is an UML Class Diagram?

 It is commonly accepted to draw class diagrams as rectangles with name, attributes (member variables) and operations (methods).
 The connections between them are denoted with various types of arrows.

-Briefly, we will explain two pieces of UML terminology, so we can understand the examples more easily.
+Briefly, we will explain two terms of UML, so we can understand the examples more easily.
 The first one is generalization.
 Generalization is a term signifying the inheritance of a class or the implementation of an interface (we will explain interfaces shortly).

 The other term is association.
 An association, would be, e.g. "The Lion has paws", where Paw is another class.
 Association is has-a relationship.